elixir-geolix/geolix/README.md

 ### Benchmarking

-If you are curious about how long a lookup of an IP takes, you can simply measure it using the erlang `:timer` module:
+If you are curious about how long a lookup of an IP takes, you can measure it using the erlang `:timer` module:

 ```elixir